ucsc-ospo/ucsc-ospo.github.io/content/project/osre25/ucsc/peersky/index.md

 - **Research mDNS (Multicast DNS):**
   - mDNS is a protocol that allows devices on the same local network to communicate with each other without the need for a central DNS server.
 This enables peer-to-peer communication, especially in offline environments, making it ideal for offline messaging.
   - Experiment with the `mDNS()` function to enable peer-to-peer communication for offline chat rooms.
+- **Create Hyper Chat Web App Version:**
+  - Currently, Hyper chat is accessed via `peersky://p2p/chat`.
+Develop a web app version of Hyper chat that can be hosted on the `hyper://` protocol (`hyper://chat.p2plabs.xyz`).
+This way, other P2P browsers (like [Agregore](https://agregore.mauve.moe/)) can use it to communicate.